by Steve Gallop, O.D. (Published 1999; Journal of Behavioral Optometry, Vol. 10, #4)

 Using Myopia and Nearsightedness properly

-Myopia is a style of behavior involving a reduction of peripheral awareness; there is a tendency to be more analytical, more sedentary, and more often than not nearsighted.16 I am defining nearsightedness as that refractive state that requires concave lenses in order to achieve 20/20 distance acuity.5 Myopic behavior can lead to an increase in nearsightedness, and vice versa.
+Myopia is a style of behavior involving a reduction of peripheral awareness; there is a tendency to be more analytical, more sedentary, and more often than not nearsighted.16 I am defining nearsightedness as that refractive state that requires concave lenses in order to achieve 20/20 distance acuity.5 Myopic behavior can lead to an increase in nearsightedness and vice versa.
 We all have a little of the myope within us, and in fact, must utilize this mode of behavior to some degree when we do close work.
 This is precisely the ability I hope to stimulate with low-powered minus lenses.
 When this ability requires minimal effort and is part of the individual’s standard repertoire, the potential for adverse, chronic adaptations is reduced.
-Then, the overall flexibility, comfort and efficiency of performance are enhanced.
+Then, the overall flexibility, comfort, and efficiency of performance are enhanced.

 One reason a person becomes nearsighted is an inability to easily switch into the myopic mode as circumstances demand.
 There are times when each of us must access this visual behavior pattern.
 A task may seem to demand our complete and undivided attention; it must be completed within a specific period of time.
-We must focus in on the task and minimize interference from all distractions for a while.
+We must focus on the task and minimize interference from all distractions for a while.
 If this maneuver is difficult to make, we must adapt.
 We are frequently required to make this shift in our lives.
-It becomes important very early in the school years, and becomes paramount in the work environment.
+It becomes important very early in the school year and becomes paramount in the work environment.
 If there is difficulty accessing and releasing this mode we must adapt.

 A possible adaptation to this scenario is to become nearsighted.
 The individual is able to make the myopic shift, but with excessive effort and accompanying discomfort.
-He resolves the issue by moving into more habitual myopic behavioral mode than previously.
+He resolves the issue by moving into a more habitual myopic behavioral mode than previously.
 However, the consequence is an inability to return to the original less myopic state.
 Thus, the stage is set for permanent nearsightedness.
-If a compensating prescription is provided at this point, the nearsightedness is likely to become permanent, and to progress.
+If a compensating prescription is provided at this point, the nearsightedness is likely to become permanent and to progress.
 There are other ways to deal with this type of situation, but that is not the focus of this article.
 In my experience, those who become permanently nearsighted and myopic are typically less likely to find themselves in the category of the children being addressed here.

 At the outset, or shortly thereafter, virtually all my visual training patients are prescribed low-power plus lenses for near.
 I will typically determine the power of these lenses by a combination of stress-point retinoscopy1(p.25) and the repetition of several performance probes with the counter-stress lenses in place.
 The power of the lenses is also dependent upon the total picture of the person.
 That is, their historical and current refractive status, the level of comfort provided by the proposed lenses, their daily needs, and the benefits that are anticipated.
 These lenses have several effects that bear mentioning here: there is a degree of magnification, there is reduced accommodative effort required, and the distribution of light is expanded across the retina.
 I propose that all of these effects help to counter visual stress.